Exploring Languages

 the input and the output lists polymorphic.
 Specifically, he function

-of type a -> b
+takes a function f of type a -> b and

-a list of type [a]
+a list of type [a], applies

-to each element of the list, and produces a list
+function f to each element of the list, and produces a list

-of type [b]
+of type [b].

-Thus we can specialize map
+Thus we can specialize map to give

-new definitions of squareAll
+new definitions of squareAll and

-as follows:
+lengthAll as follows:

 squareAll2 :: [Int] -> [Int]